lelimacon/Quiz-O-Matic/template/random.typ

 #let sample(random, count, array) = {
   if (type(count) != int or count <= 0) {
-    panic("Expected 'count' to be an int greater than 0", count) }
+    panic("Expected 'count' to be an int strictly greater than 0", count) }

   let items = none